csarevalo/csarevalo/README.md

 ## 🙋🏻‍♂️ Introducing Myself

+Hi all 👋, I'm Cris!
+- I am an Electrical Engineer, passionate about solving meaningful problems and eager to contribute to a team of excelling individuals.
+- I am driven and fascinated by the workings of habit and the mind; and a dedicated listener of audiobooks exploring these topics.
-Hi all 👋, I'm Cris, an Electrical Engineer, passionate about solving meaningful problems and eager to contribute to a team of excelling individuals.
-I am also a developer and data enthusiast with a strong focus in machine learning and data analysis.
-My current goal: develop an amazing todo app, then launch it across various platforms.
+- I am also a developer and data enthusiast with a strong focus in machine learning and data analysis.
+- My current goal: to develop an amazing todo app, then launch it across various platforms.

 <!---
 Fascinated by the workings of habit and the mind.
 A dedicated listener of audiobooks exploring these topics.